 Home » Visit » Travel Ideas » 10 Fortified Churches from Transylvania You Should See

 Most of these monuments are included in our tours in Transylvania.
-More tours on www.uncover-romania-tours.com

-Read also Top Things to Do in Transylvania for the Curious Travelers.
+Read also Top Things to Do in Transylvania for the Curious Travelers

 Location: Biertan, Sibiu County

-Go cycling from Biertan to Copsa Mare and Malancrav.
+Cycle from Biertan to Copsa Mare and Malancrav.
 It’s one of the best ways to explore the region.

 Go on a day trip to the nearby medieval towns of Medias and Sighisoara.